bgamari/ghc-wiki-import/new-ghci-debugger.md

 1. Bodies of functions, pattern bindings, lambdas, guarded equations.

-Conversely, you **cannot** set breakpoints on the following syntactical things, except if they occur as the outermost expression in the body of a declaration:
+Conversely, you **cannot** set breakpoints on the following things, except if they occur as the outermost expression in the body of a declaration:

 1. Literals.